bluegod/rint/README.md

 Instrument.new # will throw: Interface::Error::NotImplementedError: Expected Instrument to implement play for interface Playable
 ```

-As showed in the example above,`must_implement` allows you enforce the implementation of the methods, specifying the arity (`:play_quietly: 1`) or not (`:play`).
-When not specified, only the method
-implementation will be checked.
+As showed in the example above,`must_implement` allows you enforce the implementation of the methods, specifying the arity.
+When not specified, only the method implementation will be checked.

 There is also a CLI to generate the interfaces from the command line:
 ```sh